cincottash/Ecosystem/README.md

 * If animal hasn't reproduced in a time T, isn't hungry and there exists another animal which also satisfies those requirenments, move towards that animal and reproduce.

+* Having a baby reduces hunger of both parents by 1/3 of their max hunger

 * The offspring's size will be an average of the parents(affecting the other stats).

 * Offspring have a chance to mutate, changing their size.